etag/user_documentation/User_Guide_for_ETAG.md

 ### Fixme: put this text or link to it from ETAG main page.
 ### Fixme: screenshots after UI complete.
 ### Fixme: check if location is required - specified in schema
-### Fixme: check date requirement and describe it in instructions

 # What is ETAG?
 The Electronic Transponder Analysis Gateway (ETAG) is a database and software system to provide professional data management and versatile data dissemination to the growing community of researchers who use Radio Frequency Identification (RFID) technology to advance biological inquiries in fields like animal behavior, ecological physiology, and community ecology.
 ETAG is an infrastructure based on open-source tools, allowing scientists to collect, validate, visualize, analyze, and share data in near real-time.
 ETAG facilitates new capacities both for producing novel science and for sharing data with fellow researchers and the general public.
 Our system will free up time from the management of data collection, analysis, and curation (currently done by hand), leaving researchers with more time for science.